rocketbot-cl/OCR-ABBYY/README.md

 **In the example robot you must change the URL and credentials for yours.

-For get credentials you must create an account in <a href="https://cloud.ocrsdk.com/">OCR SDK</a>
+To get credentials you must create an account in <a href="https://cloud.ocrsdk.com/">OCR SDK</a>

 ![alt text](https://raw.githubusercontent.com/rocketbot-cl/OCR_ABBYY/master/example/abbyy.png)